 What is an Autobiography?

 Autobiography is the story of a person’s life written by him/herself.
-The purpose of writing an autobiography is to let others know who you are and what your experiences have been like so far.
+People write autobiographies to let others know who they are and what their experiences have been like so far.

-The reason for writing an autobiography is that not many people have ordinary lives.
-Most autobiographies are written by those who've achieved greatness or endured traumatic experiences.
+Not many people have ordinary lives, and most autobiographies are written by those who've achieved greatness or endured traumatic experiences.
+The purpose of writing an autobiography can vary.

 Main Types of Autobiography